knausb/bam_processing/README.md

 It may be desireable to manage these.
 They can be either marked with Picard or removed with SAMtools.

+This step is not very intensive so no retained files are necessary.

 ## Variant calling